When the Beatles’ Solo Singles All Hit the Charts

 "We'd got a bit of a reputation for hanging out with the Cambridge Graduate School of Revolutionaries in the U.K.," Lennon wrote in Skywriting by Word of Mouth.
 "They made us feel so guilty about not hating everyone who wasn't poor that I even wrote and recorded the rather embarrassing 'Power to the People' 10 years too late."

 Listen to George Harrison's 'What Is Life'

-In 1969 Harrison, while still a member of the Beatles, produced That's the Way God Planned It, an album by his friend Billy Preston.
-While driving to the studio, Harrison wrote a song that he thought would be a good fit for the keyboardist. "'What Is Life' was written for Billy Preston," Harrison wrote in I Me Mine.
+Harrison produced That's the Way God Planned It, an album by his friend Billy Preston, in 1969 when he was still a member of the Beatles.
+Harrison wrote a song while driving to the studio one day that he thought would be a good fit for the keyboardist. "'What Is Life' was written for Billy Preston," Harrison wrote in I Me Mine.
 "I wrote it very quickly, 15 minutes or half an hour maybe, on my way to Olympic Studios, London, when I was producing one of his albums.
-Because of the situation at the session, it seemed too difficult to go in there and say 'Hey I wrote this catchy pop song' while Billy was playing his funky stuff."
+Because of the situation at the session, it seemed too difficult to go in there and say 'Hey I wrote this catchy pop song,' while Billy was playing his funky stuff."

 Harrison also decided not to offer the song to the Beatles, who were recording Abbey Road.
 Instead, Harrison included "What Is Life" on his debut LP, All Things Must Pass.
 It was the second single released from the album, the follow-up to the monster hit "My Sweet Lord."

 Listen to Ringo Starr's 'It Don't Come Easy'